-Hull were promoted again in time for the 2013/14 season where they finished 16th – their best Premier League finish – before finishing 18th the following season, a position that relegated them back to the Championship.
+Hull were promoted again for the 2013/14 season.
+They finished 16th – their best Premier League finish – before finishing 18th the following season, a position that relegated them back to the Championship.

 Hulll Next Regular Season Game

 Find out who Hull play next and make sure to check out the current betting lines for the game.
 Compare sportsbooks to find the best possible returns.

 Hulll Game Schedule

 It’s always beneficial to study and know a team’s game schedule.
 It provides an opportunity to plan for the future, ensuring your betting strategy is in place well in advance.

 Hull should at least make the Championship playoffs.
 The big question is whether they’ll be able to grind out results when needed, especially on the road.

 Sportsbooks predicted Hull’s demise from the Premier League before the season started.
 Most sportsbooks pegged them as the -139 favorites to be relegated to the Championship.
 The Tigers didn’t disappoint.

 The ownership group should take most of the blame for Hull’s disappointing season.
 They started the season in turmoil, losing Harry Redknapp, their venerated manager dut to the ownership’s handling of promotion.
 They refused to spend the money needed to entice Premier League caliber talent.
 Starting the season short of players and confidence, Hull were on the backfoot from the onset.

 They had too much ground to make up in the second half of the season, all but guaranteeing their inevitable drop.
 Marco Silva, Hull’s newly appointed manager, almost pulled off a miracle but fell just short of their ultimate goal to stay in the Premier League.